jso8910/baseballquery/README.md

 Any time you want to add new games from the current season or any new released Retrosheet data, rerun `update_data()`.

 When you install this package and update the datafor the first time, it will download many GB of data from Retrosheet.
 Eventually, it will be deleted, but you will get a total of about 2.7 GB of data in the form of a bunch of a sqlite3 database.
 This whole process (including calculating linear weights) can take 30-40 minutes, so start running this in the background once you install it before you use it.
-If you are installing live season data, it can take a _very_ long time.
-On my computer, about 1h15 for the full 2024 season.
+If you are installing live season data, this will take about 3-4 minutes at most (depending on your network connection especially).

 Then, you initiate a stats split object to get stats.